dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 #### Keeping the code compatible with dbt Core

-An adapter is compatible with dbt Core if it has correctly implemented the interface defined in `dbt-adapters` and the tests defined in `dbt-tests-adapters`.
+An adapter is compatible with dbt Core if it has correctly implemented the interface defined in [dbt-adapters](https://github.com/dbt-labs/dbt-adapters/) and is tested by [dbt-tests-adapters](https://github.com/dbt-labs/dbt-adapters/tree/main/dbt-tests-adapter).
 Prior to dbt Core version 1.8, this interface was contained in `dbt-core`.

 New minor version releases of `dbt-adapters` may include changes to the Python interface for adapter plugins, as well as new or updated test cases.
 The maintainers of `dbt-adapters` will clearly communicate these changes in documentation and release notes, and they will aim for backwards compatibility whenever possible.